dataforgoodfr/batch7_satellite_ges/README.md

 # What we want to do

+First approach: peak detection from OCO2 & inference from inventory data [in progress]
-- Detect peaks in data by looking at CO² Plume
+•	Detect peak in satellite data by looking at CO² Plumes o	Taking into account intrinsic complexity of OCO2 data, notably:
+    	- High variance among ‘background’ Co2 level across the globe  Peaks detected need to take into the background level and can only be confirmed through comparison with local area levels
+        - Narrowness & incompleteness of plumes observations (due to clouds / fogs / …)
+o	We have a 2 step methodology to detect peaks
+        - Identification of local ‘peaks’ through Gaussian fits (curve_fit)
+        - Elimination of irrelevant peaks to keep only ‘true’ anomalies: So far, through a quite drastic & manual methodology, with rules to keep only clear Gaussians, with good R2, with complete plumes, clearly distinguishing from background level ; Objective to improve this part with algo-based anomaly detection

-- Agregate known sources of CO²
+•	Aggregate known sources of CO² from inventory data o	Using EDGAR & World Resource Institute

-- Compare peaks to known sources to correct them
+•	Compare peak to known sources and confirm them

-- Machine Learning to find new sources
+Second approach: supervised model to learn to detect peaks from inventory data [not started]
+•	Use areas where inventory data are complete to let a supervised model learn peaks in OCO2 data

+On top: dynamic visualization of data [in progress]
-- Display the result on a comprehensive map
+•	Display the result on a comprehensive map, crossing satellite & inventory data

 # What we have achieved